daytonaio/daytona/docs/daytona_stop.md

 ## daytona stop

-Stop a target
+Stop a workspace

 ```
-daytona stop [TARGET] [flags]
+daytona stop [WORKSPACE] [flags]
 ```

 ### Options

 ```
   -a, --all   Stop all targets
-  -w, --workspace string   Stop a single workspace in the target (workspace name)
+  -y, --yes   Automatically confirm any prompts
 ```

 ### Options inherited from parent commands